 But explode it does, after corruption and negligence have been left simmering together for so long they become inedible and there is nothing left to eat in the surrounding fields of indifference, littered with broken pieces of half-values.
-It leaves a void to be filled by the likes of Boko Haram in Northern Nigeria or any of the ruthless mafia of this world that prey on poverty, giving attention for those that have never received any.
+It leaves a void to be filled by the likes of Boko Haram in Northern Nigeria or any of the ruthless mafia of this world that prey on poverty, paying attention to those that have never received any.
 It pays high yields when hundreds, then thousands start paying tribute – or paying tributes – to those promising salvation, protection, or an end to corruption and negligence that has led them to cry out to the universe for help.

 Two forms of help

 “Money,” responded my father, when I had asked him what the people at the door carrying the books had wanted.
 His answer confused me, a child hiding behind the door to listen in on his curt exchange with the strangers who had rung our doorbell.
 My father lied to me: there was no mention of money; I heard them talking about God, a subject that started my father’s low, sinister growl.
 But my father never lied to me, so I insisted on an explanation, after he had politely but sternly dispatched the missionaries to go talk to someone who needed a faith.

 “Every time someone opens their mouth or makes a move,” my father explained, “it is because they want something,” he explained.
 I was too young to understand, much less discuss philosophy, but I recall scratching my head to help me think about what my father said.
 Almost forty years later and with a different vision, I do understand how it is not a human possibility to do anything without expecting a result.
 We make a move or utter a word with an expectation of a desired result.
 The opposite — not getting what one wants — will be disdained and often answered with resentment.